 In order to schedule a service appointment, one of our Homeowner Care Representatives will email you to advise of the service date and trade(s) requiring access to your home.
 Please respond immediately if we have permission to enter your suite and escort the trade or serviceperson to perform the necessary service work.
-If you have agreed to provide us permission to enter during the warranty period, we will proceed with access for repairs and leave a service note behind for your reference.
+If we do not receive an email response with permission to enter, we will not enter your unit to perform the necessary work.